Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 * Audit your webserver for information disclosure vulns:
   * Turn off "directory listings" on your webserver

-# Organizers & journalists vs. Assholes in Power
+# Organizers & journalists vs. The State

 * Use Tor!!!!!11!
 * Host sites somewhere safe (privacytools.io)